This post may contain affiliate links, what’s that? Click here.

 A great way to see a new city is to squeeze in a quick stop-over on the way to your main destination.
 When I travel I prefer to spend more time in a city, at least a week if I can, to really get the feel for it.
 However, if an airline offers a full day layover I have yet to turn the opportunity down.
-I’ve seen Istanbul and Copenhagen this way, and recently on a trip back home to Texas I was able to spend an entire day in Mexico City.
-The flight landed at 6:45 in the morning, and my connecting flight took off at 7;55 that evening.
+I’ve seen Istanbul and Copenhagen this way, and recently on a trip back home to Texas I was able to spend 12 hours in Mexico City.
+The flight landed at 6:45 in the morning and my connecting flight took off at 7:55 that evening.

 Breakfast at Azul Histórico

 I’d just come from an overnight flight and needed a good meal and to get my bearings; so we started with a relaxing breakfast at Azul Histórico.
 We ordered chilaquiles and huevos rancheros to share since I couldn’t choose one or the other.
 Both were TOO good; this breakfast was incredible, the food and the service both.
 We also had a pastry (a chocolate concha) and a juice and spent under 20 dollars including tip.